 What is MMUN?

-A special thanks to upper elementary students Mira and Andrew (Glen Alum, Class of 2022) for providing the information for this post!
+A special thanks to upper elementary students Mira and Andrew (now Glen Alum, Class of 2022) for initially providing the information for this post!

 2025

-The Upper Elementary is splitting into two groups this year and attending two conferences.
-The 4th and 5th graders will represent Senegal, Kenya, Rwanda, Iran, Romania, Finland, Norway, and Sweden, while our 6th graders will represent Kenya, Spain, and South Korea.
+This year, the Upper Elementary is splitting into two groups and attending two conferences.
+The 4th and 5th graders will represent Senegal, Kenya, Rwanda, Iran, Romania, Finland, Norway, and Sweden, while the 6th graders will represent Kenya, Spain, and South Korea.

 All students will focus on the work of two committees (World Health Organization (WHO) and United Nations Women) with four topics:

-Each student will represent their country’s views on the above topics (not their own view!), write opinion papers, and present their thoughts publicly in front of their committee.
-They will work with students from all over the world to propose and pass a resolution that represents their committee’s work while building negotiation and compromise skills.
+Each student will represent their country’s views on the above topics (not their own!)., write opinion papers, and present their thoughts publicly in front of their committee.
+They will then work with students from all over the world to propose and pass a resolution that represents their committee’s work while building negotiation and compromise skills.

 2024